joerick/pyinstrument/README.md

 ### Statistical profiling (not tracing)

-Pyinstrument is a statistical profiler.
-That means it does not track every single function call that your program makes.
-Instead, it's 'sampling' the process every 1ms and recording the call stack at that point.
+Pyinstrument is a statistical profiler - it doesn't track every function call that your program makes.
+Instead, it's recording the call stack every 1ms.

-That gives some clear advantages over other profilers.
-Statistical profilers are much lower-overhead (and thus accurate) than tracing profilers.
+That gives some advantages over other profilers.
+Firstly, statistical profilers are much lower-overhead than tracing profilers.

 |              | Django template render × 4000                      | Overhead
 | -------------|:---------------------------------------------------|---------: